-With 52% between the ages of 24-34 (boomers are MIA), 57% have a four year college degree and a 88% have purchased a product they’ve pinned, win an average 105 repins on each image shared.
+Who is on Pinterest: 52% between the ages of 24-34 (boomers are MIA), 57% have a four year college degree and a 88% have purchased a product they’ve pinned, win an average 105 repins on each image shared.

-You can log in to Pinterest and find terabytes of funky images with descriptions written by amateurs with high signal to noise ratio.
+You can log in to Pinterest and find terabytes of funky images with descriptions written by amateurs with a low signal to noise ratio.

 Check out Pardee Homes via Twitter and Pinterest – their boards are a superb example of stellar content curated and targeted for home buyers in Las Vegas and L.A.

 Why Pardee Homes Stands Out